Cambridge University Musical Society

 The Cambridge University Musical Society (CUMS) is a federation of the university's main orchestral and choral ensembles, which cumulatively put on a substantial concert season during the university term.

-Background

-Music has a long history at Cambridge.
-In 1464 the world's first firmly-authenticated Bachelor of Music degree was awarded at Cambridge to Henry Abyngdon, Master of the Children of the Chapel Royal to Edward IV.
-Over the intervening centuries celebrated musicians such as William Boyce, William Sterndale Bennett, Charles Villiers Stanford, Ralph Vaughan Williams, Arthur Bliss, Alexander Goehr, Robin Holloway and Thomas Adès have studied or taught at Cambridge.

 Foundation

 In 1843 the Cambridge University Musical Society (CUMS) was established, and was originally called the Peterhouse Musical Society as most of its members were originally undergraduates from that college.
 The founders of CUMS included John Bacchus Dykes, William Thomson and John A. L. Airey.

 Conductors of CUMS

 Many respected musical figures have directed the Cambridge University Musical Society, including the following: